Diamond tester trouble shooting

 Too hot?

 If a stone is very hot, it will feel warm-to-the-touch even if it is diamond, and will not register DIAMOND on a diamond tester.
 This happens when a diamond is taken from a shop window where hot lights or sunshine has heated it.
-It can be a problem in a heat wave, as the temperature approaches 30 degrees.
-Generally, high temperatures are not a problem here in the UK / Northern Europe.
+Very small stones heat up easily, large stone tend to stay cool, but we do get a spate of complaints during a heat wave when the temperature gets into the thirties.

 The readings on a tester - getting the feel